-The term "Aunt" in this context was a southern form of address used with older enslaved peoples.
+In this context, the term "Aunt" was a Southern address used with older enslaved peoples.
 They were denied the use of courtesy titles.
 A character named "Aunt Jemima" appeared on the stage in Washington, D.C., as early as 1864.
-Rutt's inspiration for Aunt Jemima was the American-style minstrelsy/vaudeville song "Old Aunt Jemima", written in 1875.
-Rutt reportedly saw a minstrel show featuring the "Old Aunt Jemima" song in the fall of 1889, presented by blackface performers, the actor playing Aunt Jemima wore an apron and kerchief, and he appropriated this Aunt Jemima character to market the Pearl Milling Company pancake mix.
+Rutt's inspiration for Aunt Jemima was the American-style minstrelsy/vaudeville song "Old Aunt Jemima," written in 1875.
+Rutt reportedly saw a minstrel show featuring the "Old Aunt Jemima" song in the fall of 1889, presented by blackface performers; the actor playing Aunt Jemima wore an apron and scarf, and he appropriated this Aunt Jemima character to market the Pearl Milling Company pancake mix.

 However, Rutt sold their company to the Randolph Truett Davis Milling Company in 1890.
-Davis improved the flavor and texture of the product and was renamed Aunt Jemima Mills in February 1914.
-By 1915, the Aunt Jemima brand was so well recognized that it changed trademark infringement precedent, the "Aunt Jemima Doctrine".
+Davis improved the flavor and texture of the product, and it was renamed Aunt Jemima Mills in February 1914.
+By 1915, the Aunt Jemima brand was so well recognized that it changed the trademark infringement precedent, the "Aunt Jemima Doctrine."
 The Quaker Oats Company purchased the Aunt Jemima Mills Company in 1926 and formally registered the Aunt Jemima trademark in April 1937.
 It remains one of the longest continually running logos and trademarks in the history of American advertising.

 Quaker Oats introduced Aunt Jemima syrup in 1966.
 This was followed by Aunt Jemima Butter Lite syrup in 1985 and Butter Rich syrup in 1991.
 Aunt Jemima frozen foods were licensed out to Aurora Foods in 1996, which in 2004 was absorbed into Pinnacle Foods Corporation.
 Aunt Jemima is based on the common "Mammy" stereotype, a character in minstrel shows in the late 1800s.
 Her skin is dark and dewy, with a pearly white smile.
 She wears a scarf over her head and a polka dot dress with a white collar, similar to the common attire and physical features of "mammy" characters throughout history.

-Over the years there have been more than one Black woman hired to promote their products, Nancy Green is one of the more well-known spokespersons.
+Over the years, more than one Black woman has been hired to promote their products, and Nancy Green is one of the more well-known spokespersons.
 On August 5, 2014, descendants of Anna Short Harrington filed a lawsuit in the U.S. District Court for the Northern District of Illinois against defendants Quaker Oats and PepsiCo for $2 billion.
-The suit, which also named as defendants Pinnacle Foods and its former suitor Hillshire Brands, accused the companies of failing to pay Harrington and her heirs an "equitable fair share of royalties" from the pancake mix and syrup brand that uses her likeness and recipes.
+The suit, also named as defendants Pinnacle Foods and its former suitor Hillshire Brands, accused the companies of failing to pay Harrington and her heirs an "equitable, fair share of royalties" from the pancake mix and syrup brand that uses her likeness and recipes.
 The lawsuit was dismissed with prejudice and without leave to amend on February 18, 2015.
 The Aunt Jemima character is based on the "Mammy" Black stereotype.

-On February 9, 2021, PepsiCo announced that the brand would be renamed as Pearl Milling Company.
+On February 9, 2021, PepsiCo announced that the brand would be renamed Pearl Milling Company.